CRC: Fully General Model of Confidential Remote Computing: What is Confidential Remote Computing?

 \section{What is Confidential Remote Computing?}

 Computer programs contain computations.
-Simply put, the function f(x)=xa+b, a computation, or a NAND gate, consists of two elements, the data (input) and the algorithm (operation).
+Simply put, the function $f(x)=xa+b$, a computation, or a NAND gate, consists of two elements, the data (input) and the algorithm (operation).
 These computations can require confidentiality for their assets.
 The basis of any confidentiality is one party's desire for protection from another's infringement on their assets.
 Although a computation can run locally, it turns into a remote computation between these two parties involved.
-This is why \emph{Confidential Computing\footnote{https://confidentialcomputing.io/}} cannot be conceived without the key aspect of remoteness.
+This is why \emph{Confidential Computing\footnote{\url{https://confidentialcomputing.io/}}} cannot be conceived without the key aspect of remoteness.

-\emph{Confidential Remote Computing} is not a new problem.
+The problem we identify and response in \emph{\acrlong{crc}} has been around for decades.
 In fact, we shall discuss in Section~\ref{sec:history} that it has been studied throughout the history of inter-connected computations.
-We shall highlight the development of old and new aspects of \emph{Confidential Remote Computing}.
+We shall highlight the development of old and new aspects of \emph{\acrlong{crc}}.
 Over time, new actors introduced new approaches, evolving requirements and corresponding security solutions.
 Thus, the multiplicity of actors in a computation poses a challenge for any emerging control decentralisation.
+The main issue is decentralisation of the computation, our solution approaches to this problem through its participants.

 In this \chapterPaper{chapter}{paper}, we attempt to consolidate the disparate research approaches into one \emph{Confidential Remote Computing} model, from past to future.
 We begin by explaining the participating entities in chronological order, divided into five subsequent stages.
 The model then is structured in three main sections.
 First, we begin with the role of hardware technologies in \emph{Confidential Remote Computing}.
-Then we introduce our model demonstrating the orthogonal research structured by each entity.
+Then we introduce our model, demonstrating the orthogonal research structured by each entity.
 Lastly, we demonstrate the key trade-offs providing an overview of the deployed systems.